ReadAlongs/Studio-Web/packages/web-component/readme.md

 ### Hide page number

-You can hide the page number for any page by specifying the class `hide-page-counter`.
+You can hide the page number for any page by specifying the class `hide-page-counter` on its `<div type="page">` element in the `.readalong` file.

 ## Assets folder

-By defaults the image assets will be resolved to `.\assets\` relative to the index.html file.
-You can override this behaviour by using this attribute on the component `use-assets-folder="false"`.
-The web component will not longer resolve url to the **assets** folder when this attribute is present.
+By defaults the image assets will be resolved to `./assets/` relative to the index.html file.
+You can override this behaviour by using this attribute on the `<read-along>` element in your `.html` file: `images-assets-folder="path/to/assets"`.
+The web component will resolve urls for images by prepending the specified path to image paths.
+Specifying `""` disables this behaviour.

 ## CSS customization